spryker/spryker-docs/docs/scos/dev/set-up-spryker-locally/quickstart-guides-install-spryker/quickstart-guide-install-spryker-on-macos-and-linux.md

 last_updated: Feb 3, 2022
 template: howto-guide-template
 redirect_from:
-  - /docs/scos/dev/set-up/quick-installation-guides/quick-installation-guide-macos-and-linux.html
+  - /docs/scos/dev/set-up-spryker-locally/quick-installation-guides/quick-installation-guide-macos-and-linux.html
 ---

 This document describes how to quickly install Spryker on MacOS or Linux in Development mode.
-If you are installing Spryker for the first time or need detailed instructions, we recommend starting with [Installing Spryker with Docker](/docs/scos/dev/set-up/install-spryker/installing-spryker-with-docker.html#prerequisites).
+If you are installing Spryker for the first time or need detailed instructions, we recommend starting with [Installing Spryker with Docker](/docs/scos/dev/set-up-spryker-locally/install-spryker/installing-spryker-with-docker.html#prerequisites).

-To install Spryker on Mac OS or Linux, follow these steps:
+To install Spryker on MacOS or Linux, follow these steps:

 ## Prerequisites